 Greater emphasis on workplace-focussed learning results in learning opportunities that are valued, driving up demand from learners, Māori, employers and employees.
 Better work-ready graduates and improved business productivity result from collaboration, including shared practice, evidence, data and knowledge, and kaiako capability development.

-Would you like to be kept up to date with CoVE development, news and project info?
+Would you like to be kept up to date with FFCoVE development, news and project info?